PoseLib/PoseLib/README.md

 - `CameraPose`: This class is the return type for the most of the methods.
 While the class internally represent the pose with `q` and `t`, it also exposes `R` (3x3) and `Rt` (3x4) which are read/write, i.e. you can do `pose.R = Rnew` and it will update the underlying quaternion `q`.
 - `Image`: Following COLMAP, this class stores information about the camera (`image.camera`) and its pose (`image.pose`) used to take an image.
 - `ImagePair`: This class holds information about two cameras (`image_pair.camera1`, `image_pair.camera2`) and their relative pose (`image_pair.pose`).
 This class is used as the return type for the `estimate_shared_focal_relative_pose` robust estimator.
+- `ProjectiveImagePair`: This class is used for F + radial distortion solvers.
+It stores information about the cameras (`image.camera1`, `image.camera2`) which usually contain only the distortion parameters.
+The class also stores the fundamental matrix `F` which contains information about the pose and other intrinsics.

 All of these are also exposed via python bindings as: `poselib.CameraPose, poselib.Image, poselib.ImagePair`.